UNINETTSigma2/documentation/quick/fram.md

 cores in each island.
 Each standard compute node has two 16-core Intel Broadwell chips (2.1 GHz) and 64 GiB memory.
 In addition, 8 larger memory nodes with 512 GiB RAM and 2 huge memory quad socket nodes with 6 TiB of memory is provided.
-Additional GPU nodes are planned provided during first half of 2017.
 The total number of compute cores is 32256.

 | Details     | Fram     |
 | :------------- | :------------- |